-Skelaxin is a popular brand name of the generic drug metaxalone, sold by King Pharmaceuticals.
-Metaxalone is a muscle relaxant prescribed for a variety of musculoskeletal conditions, especially those involving back pain where spasms are one of the main symptomatic complaints.
+Skelaxin is a popular brand name of the generic drug metaxalone, manufactured and sold by King Pharmaceuticals.
+Metaxalone is a muscle relaxant prescribed for a variety of musculoskeletal conditions, especially those involving back and neck pain where spasms are one of the main symptomatic complaints.

 Metaxalone is a powerful drug and should be used with extreme caution by any patient.
 It should also be prescribed carefully in order to avoid many of the problems that can occur when it is distributed callously by physicians.
 Metaxalone is also a drug which is often abused by combining it with other more powerful prescription or illicit drugs, as well as alcohol.
 In these circumstances, the drug becomes potentially lethal.

 This treatise explores the frequent utilization of metaxalone in back and neck pain sufferers.
 If you are using Skelaxin, or a comparable pharmaceutical product, then this dialog is written just for you.

 Drug usage should be closely monitored by physicians to prevent the risk of problematic interactions or (mostly) psychological dependency from occurring.